Programming and Computation

 References

-A message describing the motivation for the functional Makefile to automate regression testing, and a few examples.
-The message was posted on the SSAX-SXML mailing list on Mon, 18 Nov 2002 12:48:41 -0800
+The message describing the motivation for the functional Makefile to automate regression testing, and a few examples.
+It was posted on the SSAX-SXML mailing list on Mon, 18 Nov 2002 12:48:41 -0800

 Makefile [7K]